JasonHippo/Scene_text_detection_and_recognition/yolov5/Readme.md

 python label2txt_rects.py
 ```

-Move all images to the yolov5/datasets/high_level/images and all txt to the yolov5/datasets/high_level/labels.
+Move all images to the yolov5/datasets/high_level/images and all txts to the yolov5/datasets/high_level/labels.

 Done!